Disc Brake Upgrade

 GM A-Body Disc Brake Conversion

-For GM A-body cars, which include the 1964-1972 Chevelle and Monte Carlo, Pontiac Lemans and GTO, Olds Cutlass and 4-4-2, and Buick Skylark, a disc brake swap is common.
-This is because all those years and models shared the same brakes and suspension parts, so you can swap the later 1968-1972 factory discs to the earlier, drum-equipped models.
-Keep in mind that you'll need at least 15" wheels in order to use discs on these early cars.
-The calipers will hit the inside of the smaller 14" wheel.
+Because all these years and models shared the same brakes and suspension parts, you can swap the later 1968-1972 factory discs to the drum-equipped models.
+Keep in mind that if swap the later discs to the drum-equipped models, you'll need at least 15" wheels in order to use discs on the early cars.
+This is because the brake calipers will hit the inside of the smaller 14" wheel.

 Manual Disc to Power Disc Brakes